VIDEO: Erickson ascends to Chicago Mid-Amateur title

 “You don't get a lot of chances to play match play, that's what makes this event so cool,” Erickson reflected.
 “I felt like, on this course, if I drove it well, I could put myself in position to make a lot of birdies, which in match is play is huge.
 You never know what can happen in match play and I was just happy to close it out there on 16 and get the win.”

-ABOUT THE Chicago Mid-Amateur
+About the Chicago Mid-Amateur

 Open to any CDGA member age 25 or older, the CDGA Mid-Am features an 18-hole stroke play round to determine a 16-player match play bracket.
+Must be a 7.4 index or better.